Los Altos, Long Beach, California

 Los Altos is a residential neighborhood located in eastern Long Beach.

 Location

 Los Altos is bounded by Clark Avenue on the west, Studebaker Road on the east, Interstate 405 and Willow Street on the north, and CSU Long Beach on the South.

-Its borders meet with Whaley Park and the Traffic Circle area on the west, El Dorado South on the east, East/Eastside Long Beach on the north, and Park Estates and CSU Long Beach on the south.
+Its borders meet with Whaley Park and the Traffic Circle area on the west, El Dorado South on the east, South of Conant and Plaza on the north, and Park Estates and CSU Long Beach on the south.